A method to challenge symmetries in data with self-supervised learning

-For circular symmetry and other common examples, symmetric transformations reduce to simply re-sampling one or more natural coordinates of $x$.
-This is not always the case; symmetries and their orbits may be non-trivial.
-To demonstrate this, we propose a symmetry around contours of constant height on a topographical map which is specified by the brightness of blobs in Figure~\ref{fig:map-height}.
+For cylindrical symmetry, and other common examples of orbital symmetries, symmetric transformations reduce to simply re-sampling one or more natural coordinates of $x$.
+But this need not be the case; symmetries and their orbits may be non-trivial.
+To demonstrate this, we propose a translational symmetry within contours of constant height on a topographical map that is Figure~\ref{fig:map-height}.